luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 Massive kudos to Apple for Rosetta2 and XCode working seamlessly in emulation mode.

-And last but not least, it's really nice to see Docker Desktop for macOS emulating x86 out of the box on arm.
+And last but not least, it's really nice to see Docker Desktop for macOS emulating x86 out of the box on M1.

 Happy coding!